RaVeR76/My-Vinyl-Answer/README.md

 generally don't know how many they have, what genre they are or what year they came out.
 I have seen some really well organised vinyl but these were basically like alphabetically but by genre.
 I just want the user to have a simple database of all their vinyl, that they can call upon using my application.
 The hard part is adding all the vinyl at the start but once it's done .... it's done !
-I wish there was an easier way like scanning the barcode or something but some of these vinyls are pretty oldish and I honestlty don't kmnow if the barcode would work or not.
+I wish there was an easier way like scanning the barcode or something but some of these vinyls are pretty oldish and I honestlty don't know if the barcode would work or not.
 I'm now kinda intrigued to see if it would work anyway for possible a future add on :) I'll come back to that one and let you know sure !
 The point being that I want the user to be able to add, delete, lookup and edit any of their own personal vinyl collection as and when required.
 The database will store the name, the artist, the genre, the label, a brief description and the release year.